The Member of Allcargo Logistics Limited

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

-The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal)Act 2013 (the "POSH Act").
+The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of Women at the Workplace (Prevention Prohibition and Redressal)Act 2013 (the "POSH Act").
 The Internal Complaints Committee redresses thecomplaint received regarding sexual harassment of women at workplace.
-All employees(permanent contractual temporary trainees) are covered under this policy.
+All employees(permanent contractual temporary trainees) are covered under this Policy.

-The Company has submitted its Annual Report on the cases of sexual harassment atworkplace to District Officer Mumbai pursuant to Section 21 ofthe aforesaid Act and rules made there under.
+The Company has submitted its Annual Report on the cases of sexual harassment atworkplace to District Officer Mumbai pursuant to Section 21 of the POSH Act and Rulesframed thereunder.

 DIRECTORS RESPONSIBILITY STATEMENT

 Pursuant to Section 134(3)(c) read with Section 134(5) of the Act the Board to thebest of their knowledge and ability confirm that-

-c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-d) the Directors had prepared the annual accounts on a going concern basis;
+d) they have prepared the annual accounts on a going concern basis;

-e) the Directors had laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and
+e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and

 |For and on behalf of the Board of Directors |

 |Shashi Kiran Shetty Chairman & Managing Director |

 |Place: Mangalore |